Kitware/geowatch/docs/installing_watch.rst

     DOCKER_BUILDKIT=1 docker build --progress=plain -t "watch_pyenv310" -f ./dockerfiles/pyenv.Dockerfile .

-We will eventually deprecate the usage of conda.
-Using pyenv is recommended.
+The usage of conda is no longer directly supported, but still exists for user convinience.
+However, pyenv is strongly recommended.